Graduate Admissions FAQ

 When does the application period open (and close) for the UBC Okanagan Psychology graduate programs?

 Our application period opens at or near the beginning of September each year for the following year’s intake.
-For example, applications for September 2024 study will open at or near the beginning of September 2023.
-The deadline for submitting a September 2024 application will be on December 1, 2023.
+For example, applications for September 2025 study will open at or near the beginning of September 2024.
+The deadline for submitting an application for September 2025 admission will be on December 1, 2024.

 Where is the Okanagan campus located?